Thrive

 ELSA and Thrive support

-Some children need a further intervention to support them and our fully trained ELSA, Mrs Dalton, as well as our trained thrive practitioners will work with these children through individual or group sessions that are personalised to meet their needs
+Some children need a further intervention to support them and our fully trained ELSA, Mrs Arthur, as well as our trained thrive practitioners, Mrs McAvoy and Mrs Weeks will work with these children through individual or group sessions that are personalised to meet their needs.

 Some of the difficulties these children may have include:

 These situations can lead to many different feelings, which can feel overwhelming at times.
 They might include: anger, frustration, sadness, loneliness, confusion or anxiety.
-All these feelings are very normal and are felt by many children.
+Sessions will validate a child’s emotions, enable them with a safe space to express these feelings.
+Sessions equip children with coping strategies to help build their window of tolerance.

 ELSA sessions for individuals or small groups